 - Led multi-million-dollar projects in renewable energy, homeland security nuclear power, with a focus on environmental stewardship and efficiency improvements.

-- Throughout his life, Jason has worked to improve not only his local community, but also to defend human rights on an international level.
-He is a current board member of a non-profit organization that provides education for North Korean refugee students, and he has organized and led many youth teams to Mexico where he provided oversight and manpower for construction and infrastructure improvements at two Juarez orphanages.
+Throughout his life, Jason has worked to improve not only his local community, but also to defend human rights on an international level.
+He is a current board member of non-profit organization that provides education for North Korean refugee students.
+Jason has led a project to provide electricity to under-served communities in Haiti, and organized and led many youth teams to providing oversight and manpower in construction and infrastructure improvements at two orphanages in Juarez, Mexico.